gtxaspec/wz_mini_hacks/README.md

 ## Customization

-Edit wz_mini.conf, this is stored on the micro sd card inside the wz_mini folder, and loads the configuration variables when the camera boots.
+Edit `wz_mini.conf`, this is stored on the micro sd card inside the wz_mini folder, and loads the configuration variables when the camera boots.
 You can change the hostname of the camera, add a path to a script to mount NFS, add ping commands, anything you like.

 ---

+### Wireguard:
-Wireguard support is available as a kernel module:
+*Support is available as a kernel module*

 ```
 ENABLE_WIREGUARD="true"